kubernetes-sigs/kubespray/README.md

 * You can choose where to install the master components.
 If you want your master node to act both as master (api,scheduler,controller) and node (e.g. accept workloads, create pods ...), the server address has to be present on both groups 'kube-master' and 'kube-node'.

-* Almost all kubernetes components are running into pods except *kubelet*.
-These pods are managed by kubelet which ensure they're always running

 * For safety reasons, you should have at least two master nodes and 3 etcd servers

 * Kube-proxy doesn't support multiple apiservers on startup ([Issue 18174](https://github.com/kubernetes/kubernetes/issues/18174)).
 An external loadbalancer needs to be configured.